Chairman: Michael A. Ryan

-The Jersey City Free Public Library with its nine branches and bookmobile has enriched the lives of people of our neighborhoods and community.
-The residents of Jersey City (240,000) have open access to information, knowledge, collections, programs, services, technology, etc., to meet their needs.
+The Jersey City Free Public Library, with its nine branches and bookmobile, has enriched the lives of people of our neighborhoods and community.
+The residents of Jersey City (247,597,2010 U.S. Census) have open access to information, knowledge, collections, programs, services, technology, etc., to meet their needs.

 In recent years an increasing number of public libraries have formed foundations.
 Usually this has been done to provide a method for alternative fundraising.
 Public libraries are poorly funded; no one who works in them will dispute this.
 Tax dollars do not stretch to cover inflation in the publishing industry, advancements in technology or staffing costs.

 A foundation is a nongovernmental, nonprofit organization with funds and programs managed by its own trustees or directors and established to maintain or aid social, educational, charitable, religious or other activities serving the common welfare, primarily through the making of grants.

 Foundations in one form or another have been around at least since ancient Egypt and Greece used charitable trusts to support religious and educational activities.
 The English legally defined them in their statutes in the 1600’s.
 But it had been the Americans who have really developed the concept of the general purpose foundation.
 Andrew Carnegie, a name familiar to all public librarians, established the Carnegie Corporation in 1911 and since then foundations with broad charitable purposes have flourished.